Dauntsey's School operates a 100% Bursary place scheme open to 11+, 13+ and 16+ entry.

 These are given each year to assist in cases of sudden, unforseen financial need.
 Parents or guardians with a child at School whose financial circumstances suddenly change may apply for a bursary.
 Such awards are subject to the availability of funding.

-These are available to those who have been offered an academic scholarship or an award and are subject to means testing.
-The Scholarship Supplement Forms are available from the Admissions Office.
+These are available to those who have been offered a scholarship or an award and are subject to means testing.
+The Scholarship Supplement Forms are available from the Accounts Department.

 What is the Dauntsey’s 100% Bursary Scheme and who is it for?